 - Editorial organisations such as the CIEP

 I don’t use LinkedIn much myself, but I’ve heard others have had success there, so it might be worth a go.
-You can join groups relevant to your interests and connect with other editors.

-There is no quick route or fast-track if you want to become a book editor.
+There is no quick route or fast-track if you want to become a freelance book editor.
 It’s going to take time and work – and you have to be prepared to put the work in.

 There will be luck involved – but also hard work.
 Sadly, some things will just come down to luck.
-I was lucky to secure a role proofreading IT content and textbooks which gave me a leg-up before I switched to fiction and creative non-fiction.
+I was lucky to secure a role proofreading IT content and textbooks which gave me a leg-up before I switched to fiction.
 But the rest?
 Hard work.
 Effort.
 Perseverance.
 Trial and error.
 As I mentioned above, there’s no fast route here.
 You’ll have to work hard for quite a while before your efforts start to pay off.
 That can be discouraging, but don’t give up.

 Learn the business skills you need.